usefulsensors/ai_in_a_box/README.md

 The volume selection is retained when rebooted.
 Our default value is `50`.

 ## Support for external devices.
-* Power supply of at least 20 W.  For USB protocol details see Rock 5A [power](https://radxa.com/products/rock5/5a#techspec) support.
+* Power supply of at least 20 W to the top connector.
+For USB protocol details see Rock 5A [power](https://radxa.com/products/rock5/5a#techspec) support.
 * HDMI monitor requires reboot.
 However some HDMI displays may not work for example 800x480 display resolution.
 This connector and third-party cables may not function as it is recessed.
 * Headset audio jack is not supported by AI in a Box.
 * USB audio devices are not supported by AI in a Box.
 We added experimental script support for USB devices [here](/configure_devices.sh) but it is not reliable in our testing.
 * USB keyboard requires a USB-C cable that supports data.
-It has been tested on MacBook TextEdit application.
-We ignore the Mac pop-up prompt for the unknown keyboard layout.
+This side connector is not used to power AI in a Box.
+USB keyboard has been tested on MacBook TextEdit application.
+We ignore the MacOS pop-up prompt for the unknown keyboard layout.

 # Installation.